Instituto de Estudos Medievais

 The Instituto de Estudos Medievais (IEM, Institute for Medieval Studies) is a centre for advanced research on medieval studies attached to the Faculty of Social and Human Sciences (FCSH) of Universidade Nova de Lisboa, in Portugal.
 Founded in 2002 by Portuguese medieval historians Luis Krus and José Mattoso, the IEM is one of the largest centres of its kind in the Portuguese and Spanish-speaking world and the largest in Portugal.

-The IEM emphasizes a strong collaborative and interdisciplinary tradition, spanning history, archaeology, medieval languages] (including Arabi), art history, manuscript studies and musicology.
+The IEM emphasizes a strong collaborative and interdisciplinary tradition, spanning history, archaeology, medieval languages (including Arabic), art history, manuscript studies and musicology.
 The centre's research and teaching activities focus primarily on the society, culture, and institutions of the westernmost region of the Iberian Peninsula between 700 and 1500, and its framing in the wider backdrop of Europe.

 Governance

 The IEM's internal structure resembles that of most academic research institutions in Portugal.
 It is modeled on guidelines set by the Portuguese Science Foundation (FCT).
 The centre is overseen by a steering committee that is chaired by Maria João Branco, and advised by a general assembly and an external audit commission.

 It is divided into two broad research clusters that together reflect the centre's current research rationale: